 Computer Vision and Machine Intelligence - Visual information is ubiquitous and ever more important for applications such as robotics, healthcare, human-computer interaction, biometrics, surveillance, games, entertainment, transportation and commerce.
 Computer Vision focuses on extracting information from image and video data for modeling, interpretation, detection, tracking and recognition.
 Machine Intelligence methods deal with human-machine interaction, artificial intelligence, agent reasoning, and robotics.
 Algorithm development for these areas spans image processing, pattern recognition and machine learning, and is intimately related to system design and hardware implementations.
 Faculty working in this area: Savakis, Ptucha.

-Signal Processing, Control and Embedded Systems - This research area is concerned with algorithms and devices used at the core of system that interacts with our physical world.
+Embedded Systems, Signal Processing, and Control - This research area is concerned with algorithms and devices used at the core of system that interacts with our physical world.
 As such, this area considers the sensing, analysis and modeling of dynamic systems with the intent of measuring information about a system, communicating this information and processing it to adapt its behavior.
 Application areas are robust feedback-based control where uncertainty in the dynamics and environment must be considered during the design process and signal processing algorithms and devices for system sensing and adaptation.
-Faculty working in this area: Becker-Gomez, Cockburn, Hsu, Kwasinski, Melton.
+Faculty working in this area: Cockburn, Kwasinski, Melton.

 For more information on the interests of individual faculty members visit the computer engineering faculty page.